-Theme Class number of times Description Introduction The objective and contents of this laboratory are introduced.
-The fundamentals of the 1 measuring and testing method are also introduced.
-Coment 1 The density, the fineness and the setting time of cement, and the flow of mortar are Cement 1 tested.
+Theme Class number of times Description T .
+1 1 The objective and contents of this laboratory are introduced.
+The fundamentals of the Introduction measuring and testing method are also introduced.
+Comment 1 The density, the fineness and the setting time of cement, and the flow of mortar are Cement 1 tested.
 A 1 The density, the water absorption ratio, the grading, unit mass and surface water ratio of Aggregate 1 fine and coarse aggregate are tested.
 Mix proportion design Mix proportion of concrete is designed using the results of 'cement' and of concrete and fresh 1 ' aggregate ' .
 The condition of fresh concrete made by using the designed mix concrete proportion is examined.
 The test specimens for 'hardened concrete' are also cast.
-Hardened concrete Some destructive and non-destructive tests are performed in the test specimens cast in Hardened concrete 2 ' fresh concrete ' .
-D : C : 1 The yield strength, the tensile strength and the elongation are obtained in the Reinforcing steel bar 1 reinforcing steel bar for concrete.
-Design of reinforced concrete (RC) and 3 The reinforced concrete (RC) and prestressed concrete (PC) beam are designed. prestressed concrete 3 (PC) beam Casting of RC and PC 1 beam 1 The designed RC and PC beam specimens are cast.
+TT 1 1 2 Some destructive and non-destructive tests are performed in the test specimens cast in Hardened concrete ' fresh concrete ' .
+Dainfanain at all ban 1 The yield strength, the tensile strength and the elongation are obtained in the Reinforcing steel bar reinforcing steel bar for concrete.
+Design of reinforced concrete (RC) and 2 prestressed concrete 3 The reinforced concrete (RC) and prestressed concrete (PC) beam are designed.
+(PC) beam Casting of RC and PC 1 The decimal DC and DC have a second beam 1 The designed RC and PC beam specimens are cast.
 Prestressing 1 The prestress is introduced in PC beam by post tensioning system.
-Loading test of RC and Loading test for RC and PC beam specimens is carried out.
-The flexural behavior of RC PC beam 2 and PC beam is investigated, comparing the experimental loading capacity with the designed one.
-Topics 1 The latest research and/or technique of concrete are introduced.
-A term-end 0 A term-end examination is not done. examination U A term-end examination is not done.
+Looding toot of DC and Loading test for RC and PC beam specimens is carried out.
+The flexural behavior of RC Loading test of RC and PC beam 2 and PC beam is investigated, comparing the experimental loading capacity with the designed one.
+Achievement confirmation 1 Achievement of learning is confirmed.

-【Textbook】 The Society of Materials Science, Japan: Construction Materials Laboratory, 1,600JPY
+[Textbook] The Society of Materials Science, Japan: Construction Materials Laboratory, 1,600JPY